One question we hear quite often at Uncle Jim’s Worm Farm is, “What should I do with the liquid that drains off my worm bin? Is that worm tea?”

 - a 5-gallon bucket.

 Fill the mesh bag (or stocking/sock substitute) with worm castings and close it up securely.
-This is your tea bag that you submerge in the 5-gallon bucket of water.
+This is the tea bag that you submerge in the 5-gallon bucket of water.
 Add the molasses and submerge the bubbler.

 Let it bubble away for 24 hours, to make sure everything stays aerobic.
 After 24 hours have passed, remove the bubbler and mesh bag.
-Dilute the tea concentrate with another 5 gallons of water.
+Dilute the compost tea concentrate with another 5 gallons of water.
 Use immediately.

 You can use the liquid to water special plants or spray it over your entire lawn and garden.
 (If you use a sprayer, be sure to strain the liquid well so no particles clog the nozzle.)
 The best time to spray is mid to late afternoon, after the heat of the day has passed.